ecampana/borrow-my-style/README.md

 We study the rentability distribution of items to see if they fall into separate groups, which will serve as our target value for prediction.

 <div style="text-align:center"><img src ="images/rentability.jpg" width="494" height="379" />
-<figcaption>The distribution of rentability is plotted in Log(count) vs Log(average rental per week) to zoom into features the data may have.</figcaption>
+<figcaption>The rentability is plotted in Log(count) vs Log(average rental per week) to magnify any interesting features the data may have.</figcaption>
 </div>

- and for this reason we classify them as "Low" performing inventory if they have never rented.
-We next select a rentability value tha will enure that top 50% of the inventory with high rentability as "High" performing and the other 50% of the inventory as "Moderate" performing.
+Items that have never rented at any point in time are classified as "Low" performing inventory.
+We next select a rentability threshold that will allow the top 50% of inventory with large rentability to be labeled as "High" performing while the rest will be classified as "Moderate" performing.
 The motivation behind chosing 50% was to ensure that each rentability classification will have enough statistics for our modeling.
-We have now framed the problem as a Multi-class classification.
+We have now framed the problem as a Multi-class classification model.

 <div style="text-align:center"><img src ="images/rentability classification.jpg" width="620" height="280" /></div>